Studies and reports

 Studies and reports in North Savo

 Talent First has carried out several studies in North Savo to map the talent situation, the availability of skilled professionals, and the prerequisites for regional cooperation.
-Each study also includes an approximately 30-minute information session (in Finnish) available on our YouTube channel under the Webinars playlist.
+Below you will find the reports listed from the most recent to the oldest.
+All reports were conducted during 2025–2026.

 Leading industries and ecosystems in North Savo